 Please note, no disability, medical condition or allergy shall lead the organisers to reject an attendee’s application.

-As the venue asks for a confirmed list of attendees in advance of the conference, it is necessary that attendees book by 7 July.
+As the venue asks for a confirmed list of attendees in advance of the conference, it is necessary that attendees book by 15 July.
 Thereafter places may only be available subject to cancellations.
-80% of the fee will be refunded for bookings cancelled by 27 May 2016, 60% of the fee will be refunded for cancellations after that date and before 24 June, 40% between 24 June and 15 July and 20% on cancellations thereafter.
+For cancellations before 1 July, booking fees will be refunded in full subject to a £5 administration charge.
+For cancelled bookings from that date, there will be a deduction of 40%.

 If a reservation is made by paying a non-